chris-ramon/Infinity/conflict-resolution.md

 Jail:
 Up-to 2 years in prison.

+How he affects him:
+0 cares given, didn't do it again and will not do it again, and willing to go to jail up-to 2 years.

 ##### 4 prostitues visit.
 Chris case:
 Chris visit 4 prostitues(4 males from his ancestors).